 This week we conclude our series on stumbling blocks when trying to play with our child.
 We will focus on the sixth functional emotional developmental capacity (FEDC 6) which is building bridges between ideas.
 It is also referred to as emotional and logical thinking.
 Once children are regulated, engaged, interacting, socially problem-solving, and creating new ideas, we begin to see connections forming between the islands of ideas they had at capacity 5.

-Other developmental and even some behavioural interventions are successful at getting children with developmental challenges to FEDC 3, but DIR/Floortime® helps children move beyond this capacity into the higher level capacities of relating, communicating, and thinking.
+Other developmental and even some behavioural interventions are successful at supporting children with developmental challenges to reach FEDC 3, but DIR/Floortime can help children move beyond this capacity from the concrete world into the abstract.
 Below is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 Dr. Davis’ book describes how we have used narrating a child’s emotions, or mirroring, in earlier stages such as to co-regulate, but in FEDC 6, it is about the child realizing what (s)he is feeling and eventually tying that to what others feel as well.
 We first learn what we are feeling through our relationship with our primary caregivers which helps us learn how to manage our overwhelming emotions ourselves.